-It is quite possible that you could easily manage the divorce application aspect on your own with no need to engage a lawyer however, as you can see, the situation can become very complicated very quickly.
+It is quite possible that you could manage the divorce application aspect on your own with no need to engage a lawyer however, as you can see, the situation can become very complicated very quickly.

 It is best to seek legal advice before you make any life-changing decisions as it is always prudent to explore both your obligations and your options when proceeding with a family law matter.

-A divorce order is only one small aspect of a much larger situation.
+After all, a divorce order is only one small aspect of a much larger situation.